togiberlin/github_explorer/README.md

 ## Before You Start
-Before you start, it is highly recommended to set up a personal [GitHub OAuth2 access token](https://docs.github.com/en/free-pro-team@latest/rest/overview/other-authentication-methods#basic-authentication), so that GitHub does not [rate limit](https://docs.github.com/en/free-pro-team@latest/rest/reference/rate-limit) our HTTPS requests.
+Before you start, it is highly recommended to set up a personal [GitHub OAuth2 access token](https://docs.github.com/en/free-pro-team@latest/rest/overview/other-authentication-methods#basic-authentication), so that GitHub does not [rate limit](https://docs.github.com/en/free-pro-team@latest/rest/reference/rate-limit) HTTPS requests.
 Copy and paste your GitHub access token to `./config.json`.
-See `./config.example.json` as an example.
+For an example template, see `./config.example.json`.
 Without access token, the app might not work as expected!

 ## Detailed Information
 For more background infos about this project, please check the [wiki](https://github.com/togiberlin/github_explorer/wiki).